Hihaheho/Desk/README.md

 - Minimalistic syntax and semantics
 - Type system with inference
 - Algebraic effects
-- Content-addressible by type and UUID
+- Content-addressable by type and UUID
 - Embeddable interpreter
 - 🚧 Compiler for performant binary